 Additionally, there’s no greater skill needed in the 21st century world of work than that of teamwork – knowing how to engage, communicate and ‘be’ a good team member.
 The team-based focus of this program enables young people to develop the skills to enhance their interactions in the classroom, at home and in their future lives.
 Our strengths-based approach focuses on principles of positive psychology and developmental theories.

 This program involves:

 - A four-hour in-school workshop, integrating challenging and fun activities, reflective discussions and multimedia, delivered to the entire year 9 cohort in sub-groups of 20 to 30 students

 - An engaging and educational workbook for students to reflect and refer back to postworkshop

 - Three hours of lesson content for your teachers to use with your students to help them embed, deepen and extend the learning gained during the workshop; these lessons can easily be integrated into your school’s wellbeing classes, home rooms or PDHPE lessons

 - Online teacher resources for student wellbeing, including theories, strategies and lesson plans

 The program is challenging, fun and supportive, helping your students to build positive social and emotional skills.

-Learn more about our wellbeing and community leadership program offering here.
+Learn more about our wellbeing program offering here.

 Research suggests that Year 9 is an important stage in young people’s development.
 The decisions young people make and the skills they develop at this age play a critical role in determining their engagement in education and shaping their future.
 By reaching young people at such a critical point in their development, The Helmsman Project has the potential to make a difference in the lives of young people for many years into their bright futures.